Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

    @ Mousetrap ~/Workspace/Mousetrap.jl/src/Mousetrap.jl:1581
 ```

-We see that the anonymous functions was allocated as `var"#11#12"`.
+We see that the anonymous function was allocated as `var"#11#12"`.
 This refers to the function defined using the do-block after `main()`.

 Mousetrap stack traces can get quite long, so it's best to parse them by reading the original message at the top first: